 To retrieve the device for a given deployment, you could make two separate requests:

-- First, fetch the deployment using its ID (assuming you already know it).
+- First, fetch the using its ID (assuming you already know it).

 - Then, having obtained the

-device_id from the deployment response, fetch the device using the device ID.
+device_idfrom the deployment response, fetch the using the device ID.

 The following request expands the device field using expand=device